Grand Teton National Park Wyoming, USA Travel Guide

 Each season paints the park with a distinct beauty and unique activities.

 Witness the landscape come alive with wildflowers and newborn wildlife.
-Trails start to open.
+Trails begin to open.

-Long days for extensive hiking, climbing, and water activities on the bodies of water.
+Long days for extensive hiking, climbing, and aquatic sports on the lakes.
 All facilities are open.

-Summer offers the best chance for watching a wide array of fauna, including bears and moose.
+Summer has the best chance for watching a wide array of fauna, including bears and moose.

 Aspen and cottonwood trees turn brilliant gold, creating stunning photographic opportunities.